Gargron/fileupload/README.md

       'width' => 400,
       'height' => 500
  ];
- // can also contain 'min_width', 'max_width', 'min_height' and 'max_height'
+ // Can also contain 'min_width', 'max_width', 'min_height' and 'max_height'

  $dimensionValidator = new FileUpload\Validator\DimensionValidator($config);
  ```